 Every log management solution out there has its own alerting feature.
-Alerts are a critical component of every logging tool.
-They can tell you whether an event is something you want to check out rather than just normal everyday activity you want to ignore.
+Alerts can tell you whether an event is something you want to check out rather than just normal activity you want to ignore.
 Graylog’s simplified interface is incredibly accessible to assist you with all the information you need in real-time, yet scalable enough to never compromise the level of detail provided.

-Alert rules can be configured to warn you when an outstanding issue detected in log data requires immediate attention, and even send you a notification via email or text.
-Thresholds can be defined to reduce churn, and rules can be set only warn the right people in your team when a certain problem arises.
+You can configure alerts to warn you when an outstanding issue detected in log data requires immediate attention and even send you a notification via email or text.
+You can set thresholds can be defined to reduce churn, and rules can warn the right people in your team when a specific problem arises.

-In Graylog Enterprise 3.1, we introduced the correlation engine to take the alerting to the next level.
-If someone fails 10 times to log in, but right after does a successful login, maybe you were just brute force attacked.
-The correlation engine will monitor for a series of events and give you one, high fidelity alert.
+In Graylog Enterprise, we introduced the correlation engine to take the alerting to the next level.
+If someone fails 10 times to log in, but right after a successful login, maybe you were just brute force attacked.
+The correlation engine will monitor for a series of events and give you one high fidelity alert.

 A well-optimized alerting system warns you in real-time only when something that matters comes up.
 After all, if a serious threat like a data breach emerges, you want the right people to know about it immediately so they can mitigate the damage.
 However, you don’t want your ITOps team leader to be woken up in the middle of the night because one of your databases has just finished running its routine maintenance.

 You can use Graylog alerts to obtain a much more detailed overview of your resource usage.
 Individual log entries can be rolled up into a resource management dashboard to have a clearer picture of your resource usage.
-Logs can be easily correlated with other logs when exceptions or errors come up, or when the response time of a particular resource (Memory, Disk, CPU, etc.) shows the signs of a potential failure.
-Events surrounding, for example, a certain CPU spike can be analyzed by drilling down in correlated logs to identify the root causes of an issue.
+Logs can be easily correlated with other logs when exceptions or errors come up or when the response time of a particular resource (Memory, Disk, CPU, etc.) shows the signs of a potential failure.
+Events surrounding, for example, a certain CPU spike can be analyzed by drilling down in correlated logs to identify an issue’s root causes.

 Today, Security Information and Event Management (SIEM) solutions work in tandem with log management tools such as Graylog to enhance their efficiency.
 If a SIEM keeps firing alerts every time a network or application issue is detected, users may get buried under the sheer amount of notifications.
 As a result, most of these alerts may end up being ignored, making a SIEM nothing but an extremely expensive but useless bauble.

 A powerful log management tool can be paired with a SIEM, making notifications much less intrusive.
-When a potential threat is identified, its nature can be revealed through accurate log analysis, and even provide additional info about the methods used by hackers in case of breaches.
-Pairing a SIEM with the right log analysis tool can help an enterprise receive only the alerts that matter, as well as dig deeper into them and find more information about the root causes of an issue, its effects, and the solutions to fix it.
+When you identify a potential threat, you can uncover its nature through accurate log analysis and even provide additional info about hackers’ methods in case of breaches.
+Pairing a SIEM with the right log analysis tool can help an enterprise receive only the alerts that matter, dig deeper into them, and find more information about the root causes of an issue, its effects, and the solutions to fix it.

-Yes, we know already how important it is to quickly react when an issue endangers the stability of your system.
-Yet, alerts can be set to warn you about the good stuff as well.
+Yes, we know already how important it is to react quickly when an issue endangers your system’s stability.
+Yet, you can set alerts to warn you about the good stuff as well.
 For example, you can receive a notification every time a certain amount of people visit your site or subscribe to your services.
-This is a fantastically efficient way to keep track of your SEO efforts, for example, or just to check whether a service you recently set up is running as smoothly as you want to.
+This is an incredibly efficient way to keep track of your SEO efforts, for example, or just to check whether a service you recently set up is running as smoothly as you want it to.

-Alerts can be used this way to do more than just put a smile on your teammates’ faces whenever a certain milestone is reached.
+You can use alerts to do more than just put a smile on your teammates’ faces whenever a particular milestone is reached.
 They may represent an extremely valuable source of feedback information whenever you release a new feature.
-Knowing how quickly you reached the “first 500 people used it” threshold can be used to spot those features that customers really like or need and divert your DevOps team’s efforts accordingly.
+You can use the information on how quickly you reached the “first 500 people that used it” threshold to spot those features that customers really like or need and divert your DevOps team’s efforts accordingly.
 If you configure your logging system to keep track of users’ IDs, you may also send an automatic feedback request message to everyone who just tested your new feature.
-The possibilities are literally countless.
+The possibilities are countless.

-Graylog alerts can be used to obtain a fine-grained view of your system that draws from all the data coming from your logs.
+You can use Graylog alerts to obtain a fine-grained view of your system that draws from all the data coming from your logs.
 If you need more information on our alerting system, how it works, and its many functions, you can check this quick video guide here.
 If you still have doubts, don’t forget to check our community as well!